sbtrn-devil/crtk/docs/api.md

 }
 ```

-Manual construction and passing/throwing `CheckpointResult` around is not recommended, in order to ensure logical consistency of checks for it inside `catch` handlers.
+Manual construction of `CheckpointResult` is intentionally prohibited, and its passing/throwing around is not recommended, in order to ensure logical consistency of checks for it inside `catch` handlers.

 ### .errors: _Array_